Architectural Landmarks in Atlanta, GA

 • AdmissionAdults $8 · Children $5

 Real estate context: Atlantic Station is a 138-acre master-planned urban district between Midtown and West Midtown — one of Atlanta's most walkable live-work-play environments, popular with buyers who want Midtown proximity at lower price points.
-Midtown & Atlantic Station homes.
+Midtown and Atlantic Station homes.

 09